MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ### Best practices for dotted lines

-- Placement isn’t exact, so if you’re connecting a dotted line to a 3D object from the 3D toolkit, place the dotted line in the general area, and then place the 3D object (a number, for example) at the end of the dotted line. ### Place a 3D part
+- Placement isn’t exact, so if you’re connecting a dotted line to a 3D object from the 3D toolkit, place the dotted line in the general area, and then place the 3D object (a number, for example) at the end of the dotted line.

-1. In the bin, air tap the 3D part that you want to place.

-2. Use gaze and gestures to place the 3D part hologram over its counterpart in the physical world.
-For information on manipulating holograms with gaze and gestures, see the next section.

 ## Place your holograms